Instant Pot Baby Back Ribs

 If you are new to the Instant Pot, check out this guide for Cooking with an Instant Pot.

-Ribs scream summer to me, and I have an amazing recipe for Oven Baby Back Ribs.
+Ribs scream summer to me, especially when served with a Summer Coleslaw, and I have an amazing recipe for Oven Baby Back Ribs.
 Seriously amazing.
 But I have to say, unless I am making ribs for a crowd, this Instant Pot recipe is now my go to.
 It is so easy.
 It is so fool proof, even my kids can do it.
 And the ribs turn out tender, fall off the bone, tender.
 And juicy, and just so stinking good.

 The pressure cooker helps make the ribs extra flavorful, and quickly breaks down the connective tissues that make ribs tough.
 So you get big, meaty bites, that are absolutely deliciously tender.